-Pennie Miller - 815.291-9051
+Pennie Miller - 815-291-9051

-- 1. Please note: The state Public Speaking contest will be held on Saturday, June 5 at the Richland Community College, Decatur, IL.
-Each county is allowed a total of three entries from any category. - 2.
+- 1. Please note: The state Public Speaking contest will be held on Saturday, April 30, 2022 at the Parkland Community College, Champaign, IL.
+Each county is allowed a total of three entries from any category.
+Youth must be selected in a local county 4-H contest to advance to the state contest. - 2.
 Enrollment in the Public Presentations project is required to exhibit in this section for Food/General demos and Public Speaking. - 3.
 The only equipment provided (upon written request) will be a podium, table, screen, projector and extension cord.
 Exhibitors must request this equipment AT LEAST 48 hours prior to the presentation. - 4.
 No parents will be permitted in the staging area or to assist with equipment being used during the presentation; however, parents are welcome to sit in the audience to observe. - 5.
 No live animals are allowed in speeches. - 6.
-Each participant is allowed 2 attendees to the contest.
+Each youth may only compete in up to one individual division and one group division in the state contest. - 7.
 Masks are required, and social distancing of at least 6 feet apart.
 Participants are allowed to do their speech with a face shield, instead of a mask.
-They are required to put on their mask following their presentation. - 7.
-When registering on fairentry.com participants and family will be required to acknowledge the Covid-19 guidelines as well as submit the names and addresses of the 2 attendees.
+They are required to put on their mask following their presentation. - 8.
+Participating youth must be 8 years of age on or before September 1, 2021.
+Participating youth turning 14 years of age on or before April 30, 2022 must enroll as advanced.